 December 2014: My Balance At Repayment, Let’s Begin!

-I was surprised to learn that my principal suddenly grew by $10,000!
+I was surprised to learn that my principal suddenly grew by over $10,000!
 When my grace period ended, it triggered something called capitalization.
-This is where your outstanding interest gets added to your principal.
+This is where your outstanding interest gets added to your principal and you will be paying interest on a larger balance.
+Trust me, you do not want the power of compounding interest working against you.

-Lesson # 4: Pay off all your interest before the end of the grace period to avoid capitalization unless you are 110% sure your loans will be forgiven tax free
+Lesson # 1: Pay off all your interest before the end of the grace period to avoid capitalization unless you are 110% sure your loans will be forgiven tax-free

 Ultimately, my principal increased from $96,933.14 to $107,512.32.